200-hour Ashtanga Vinyasa Yoga Teacher Training, Corfu 28th May – 20th June

 15:00-16:45 Asana alignment and hands-on adjustment / Students teaching each other

 17:00-18:00 Asana class (Vinyasa, Yin, Restorative) / Students teaching Vinyasa yoga

 Andriana Corfu is a luxury hotel and apartment complex located on Corfu, one of the most iconic Greek islands, sometimes called the Monaco of Greece.
 The unique mythical heritage, traditional charm, lush landscapes, breath-taking beaches, and emerald seas make it one of the most glamorous and sought-after destinations in Greece.

 Andriana is nestled within beautifully maintained tropical gardens just a stone’s throw away from sun-kissed golden beaches and the Ionian Sea.
-Guests can spend free time lounging in a breezy hammock, hit the beach, or enjoy access to the neighboring hotel’s pool.
+Guests can spend free time lounging in a breezy hammock, hit the beach, or enjoy access to the neighbouring hotel’s pool.

 Andriana Corfu offers single, shared twin, and shared triple accommodation options.

 Triple Room: 2-bedroom apartment – 1 double bed, 2 single beds

 All rooms include a thermostatic air conditioning unit, a fully equipped kitchenette, an en-suite bathroom with rain shower, a small but powerful hairdryer, and spacious balconies with sea or garden view.